EmieB123/Git_Week6/README.md

     - What is git keeping track of?
   - `git log` - See what commits have been made to this project
     - Since we haven't yet done anything with our repository, there is nothing yet to show in the log.
 First, we need to commit something.
+    - Not every file in the directory is included in the git repository - very usefule! - but remember to add relevant files to the repository when needed

 ![Git Stages](images/GitStages.png)